Inga Arvad: Personal life

 Arvad's first husband was Kamal Abdel Nabi, whom she married in 1931 when she was 17.
-Her second marriage was to Hungarian film director Paul Fejos.
+Her second marriage was to Hungarian film director Paul Fejos, whom she married on 28 January 1936 in Copenhagen, Denmark.
 She appeared in two Danish films, Storm Varsel and a Fejos-directed 1934 film Flight from the Millions.
 She was still married to Fejos when she traveled to the United States and during her affair with Kennedy.
 She obtained a divorce from Fejos in June 1942.

+Arvad became a naturalized citizen of the United States on 5 March 1945.

 She became engaged to Robert Boothby, a British member of Parliament, in May 1945.
 He met Arvad in Los Angeles while he was with a British delegation to a conference in San Francisco, California.
 Boothby sent her a 20-page letter pleading with her to marry him after he returned to England.
 Arvad accepted but then broke off the engagement because of a compliment Hitler once paid her as being "the perfect Nordic beauty" and the effect it might have on Boothby's political career.
-Arvad commented that she despised Hitler's policies and only saw him on the two occasions of her interviews.
-However, the English press made much of her audience with him, and Boothby was soon to be seeking re-election.
+Arvad commented that she despised Hitler's policies and only saw him on the two occasions of her interviews; however, the English press made much of her audience with him and Boothby was soon to be seeking re-election.
 Arvad was suspected of being the mistress of Axel Wenner-Gren, a Swedish industrialist on the U.S. State Department blocklist.
 No proof of such a relationship has surfaced.

-Arvad married American actor Tim McCoy in 1946 and became a U.S. citizen.

-She and McCoy had two sons, Ronald and Terence.
-McCoy met Arvad when he was making a film short shot on a Native American reservation.
+Arvad married American actor Tim McCoy on 14 Feb 1947 in Yonkers, Westchester County, New York; yet McCoy claimed they were married earlier.
+They met when McCoy was making a film short shot on a Native American reservation.
 McCoy and Arvad resided on a 127 acre estate in Bucks County, Pennsylvania named Dolington Manor, also known as the Benjamin Taylor Homestead.
 McCoy moved there after selling his Wyoming ranch, the Eagle's Nest, where he had lived for 37 years.
+Arvad and McCoy had two sons, Ronald and Terence.
 When their first child was born in August 1947, McCoy was 56.
 He had three children from his previous marriage to Agnes Miller, daughter of actress Bijou Heron.

 In January 1946, David O. Selznick sent Arvad on a tour of 25 to 30 American cities to promote Duel in the Sun.
 She was accompanied by Anita Colby, Florence Pritchett, and Laura Wells.